Middle Tennessee vs. Southern Miss NCAA Football Odds, Plays and Insights | October 30, 2021

 Middle Tennessee Stats and Trends

-- So far this season Middle Tennessee has two wins against the spread.
+- Thus far this season Middle Tennessee has two wins against the spread.

-- The Blue Raiders covered the spread in their only game when favored by 13.5 points or more.
+- The Blue Raiders have been favored by 13.5 points or more once this season and covered the spread.

-- Middle Tennessee's games this year have hit the over on two of six set point totals (33.3%).
+- Middle Tennessee's games this year have gone over the total in two out of six opportunities (33.3%).

-- When Middle Tennessee puts up more than 28.4 points, it is 2-0-1 against the spread and 3-1 overall.
+- When Middle Tennessee scores more than 28.4 points, it is 2-0-1 against the spread and 3-1 overall.

-- In games that Middle Tennessee picks up more than 350.9 yards, the team is 1-0-1 against the spread and 1-1 overall.
+- In games that Middle Tennessee piles up over 350.9 yards, the team is 1-0-1 against the spread and 1-1 overall.

-- The Blue Raiders have seven giveaways this season, while the Golden Eagles have seven takeaways .

 - Find the latest spread and moneyline odds for Middle Tennessee at SISportsbook.